dominodatalab/streaming-online-learning/README.md

 <img width="744" alt="results_experiments" src="https://user-images.githubusercontent.com/27995832/113413601-53430280-93bb-11eb-88fe-06556b192709.PNG">

 We demonstrate that the proposed system can successfully ingest and process high-velocity streaming data and that online learning models can be horizontally scaled.
+More details are available in the paper.

+## Acknowledgements
+We Thank [Nikolay MANCHEV](https://github.com/nmanchev) from Domino for his contributions and key role to achieve this repository.

 ### References
 <a id="1">[1]</a>